BrendonHenrique/Nuxt-TSX-Boilerplate/readme.md

 }

-let's creating the componente just used above, keep in mind to focus in architecure, create a nice standart for your components, I do like to create <Component>/index.tsx ( including rendering and logic ) and <Component>/style.ts ( using to hold all styled components which will be using to build the interface).
+let create the componente just used above, keep in mind to focus in architecure, create a nice standart for your components, I do like to create <Component>/index.tsx ( including rendering and logic ) and <Component>/style.ts ( using to hold all styled components which will be using to build the interface).

 // NuxtTSXCustomComponent/index.tsx